Software-Improvement-Group/sigridci/docs/capabilities/portfolio-objectives.md

 1. Portfolio-level objectives are intended to be used across a wide range of systems, and, are meant to be defined based on the metadata for these systems.
 In other words: the effectiveness and usefulness of portfolio-level objectives will be directly related to the quality and level of granularity of the metadata.
 In order for you to define effective portfolio-level objectives, you first need to define the "corresponding" metadata.
+Metadata is, just like the name indicates, data about your systems.
+An example, which we described at the beginning of this text, can be categorizing a system based on its business criticality and its lifecycle phase.
+Not all systems will be equally critical nor will all of them be greenfield projects backed by the most modern technologies.
+The ability to tell Sigrid exactly how each of your systems fits into your business, as well as your software landscape, is what the metadata is about.

 2. The portfolio-level objectives will act as a fallback in case no system-level objectives are defined, but, if they are, they will override the portfolio-level ones.